 Location: Warrensburg, New York

-The Micro – A Wee House with BIG Style and Wifi
+The Micro – A Wee House Glamping Adirondacks

 Location: Lake Placid, North Elba, New York